ricn/ricn.github.io/_drafts/understand-indexing-in-postgresql-with-rails.markdown

     "index_users_on_username" UNIQUE, btree (username)
 {% endhighlight %}

 So by creating the `index_users_on_username` unique index you get two very nice benefits.
-Data integrity as descibed above and you also get good performance because unique indexes tends to be very fast.
+Data integrity as descibed above and good performance because unique indexes tends to be very fast.

 #### Sorted Indexes
 By default, the entries in a B-tree index is sorted in ascending order.